0xAlec/alec_hearth/README.md

 ```$ npm test```

-Only added unit tests for business logic for parsing.
+Only added unit tests for parsing business logic.
 In production, we could add integration tests if we want to ensure behavior involving API/DBMS calls.

-## Routes:
+## Endpoints:

 `/login`